RomicaSimon/Test-Cases/README.md

 3. User selects French language from dropdown list

 **Expected results:**
-User should notice the language of the website changed to french
+User should notice that the language of the website changed to french.

 -------

 **Description:**
+Validate that user is able to check the order history.

+**Preconditions:**
+Application is open on main page and the user is already logged in.

+**Steps to reproduce:**
+1. User hovers the cursor over the "Contul meu" field and clicks on the "Profil si istoric" button
+2. User clicks on "Istoric comenzi" button

+**Expected results:**
+User should be able to see order history with specific details: date, product name, order number, status,price, etc

+**Test Data:**
+* Email: radu.stefanut77@gmail.com
+* Parola: guru123
+* Products:
+    * Mulineta Jaxon Claris CT 200
+    * Ochelari Drennan Aqua Sight